rummik/blockchain-sync/readme.md

   "//": "Local block list",
   "blocklist": [
     { "domain": "example.com", "reasons": [ "spam" ] }
   ],

+  "//": "List of domains that should never be blocked", "allowlist": [
+    { "domain": "example.com" }
+  ],

   "//": "Actions to be taken on instances in a set of reason lists",